wilsonmar/git-utilities/README.md

-# README.md
+This GitHub repository contains files used by and explained in Wilson Mar's Git and GitHub course.

-This GitHub repository contains files referenced by Wilson Mar's Git and GitHub course.
+There are two editions of scripts in this repo.

 File names ending in <strong>.ps1</strong> are PowerShell scripts that run on Windows, but now also Mac and Linux machines after installing Microsoft's PowerShell.